 Microbiological Investigations & Risk Assessment

-Investigating the causal factors of microbial contamination and assessing the potential human health risk is a fundamental component of accurately assessing microbial contamination events.
+Investigating the causal factors of microbial contamination and assessing the potential human and animal health risk is a fundamental component of accurately assessing microbial contamination events.
 Exponent’s practitioners are skilled in conducting microbial investigations, assessing microbial risk, and communicating sometimes sensitive findings to clients, regulators, and community stakeholders.
-We consult on a wide array of l issues from biological fouling to mold contamination, and our team of scientists and engineers has nationally-recognized expertise in diverse fields such as chemical and mechanical engineering, clinical microbiology, ecology, environmental and industrial microbiology, epidemiology, food safety, industrial hygiene, occupational and environmental medicine, statistics, and toxicology.
+We consult on a wide array of issues from biological fouling to mold contamination, and our team of scientists and engineers has nationally-recognized expertise in diverse fields such as chemical and mechanical engineering, clinical microbiology, ecology, environmental and industrial microbiology, epidemiology, food safety, industrial hygiene, occupational and environmental medicine, statistics, and toxicology.
 Several of our scientists are former employees of the USDA and FDA and are able to help clients with interaction with regulatory and public health personnel.
 Exponent can further assist in recall decision making and management, root cause analysis and corrective actions, and consequent litigation and insurance claims.

 Exponent practitioners work in the following industry areas frequently impacted by microbial contamination: